 Making plants from plants is a subject close to most gardeners’ hearts, and here in the mediterranean-climate areas we are no different.
 Our green-fingered friends seem to know by instinct how best to break off a piece of an interesting plant and make it grow, but the rest of us need guidance.
-Below you’ll find that in abundance.
-First of all garden designers Jennifer Gay and Piers Goldson give the basic information about the taking of cuttings.
-Then other members give their personal experience and their sometimes unorthodox methods of propagation.
-A commercial rose grower reveals his way with traditional roses.
+MGS members and garden designers Jennifer Gay and Piers Goldson give the basic information about the taking of cuttings.
+A commercial rose grower then reveals his way with traditional roses.

 Traditional rose varieties - propagation from cuttings

 Lecture by Yan Surguet at the Rose Festival, Château de Flaugergues in October 2010, reported by Chantal Guiraud

 For additional reports and articles on this subject please check out the (non-responsive) MGS Archive.

 Jennifer Gay and Piers Goldson are both past Garden Assistants at Sparoza and have gone on to be successful garden designers in Greece.
 At the MGS Symposium in Athens in November 2007, they gave a workshop on propagation and here is the part of their notes concerning propagation from cuttings, including layering:

 Any material selected for vegetative propagation must be true to type, free from pests and diseases and not flowering.
 If flowering material is selected all flower buds must be removed as the plant will use energy to produce them rather than develop a new root system.

 It is important that the medium for rooting cuttings is firm and dense so it will hold the cuttings upright, and it must retain enough moisture not to need constant watering.
 Commonly used mixes for cuttings are: